People who will not sustain trees will soon live in a world that will not sustain people.

-In and around trees, people feel they are a part of something bigger…
+In and around trees, people more readily feel they are a part of something bigger…

 The TreeSpirit Project MISSION:

-• SHARING the love of trees and nature in community gatherings, and with the resulting photographs;
+• SHARING the love of trees and nature with TreeSpirit events, photographs and presentations;

 • HEIGHTENING people’s sensory and emotional connection to the natural world;